stylewarning/hypergeometrica/README.md

 It's a Lisp library that takes advantage of assembly code via SBCL's VOP facilities.

+It would probably be easier to get higher performance quicker in C or C++, but there's a lot of non-hot-loop code (such as calculating suitable primes) that are better served without the baggage of a low-level language.

 ## What works and what doesn't?